KnowledgeSeed/analogic-framework/README.md

  3. #### Sample applications

- The framework comes with two sample web-applications to allow users to have a quick grasp of the capabilities of the widgets.
+A sample application called `helloanalogic` is shipped with the framework.
+This application indents to demonstrate the Web UI features without needing to install and hook up with a TM1 server.

 ## Requirements